Sedima18/JSL05-2025/README.md

 ## Expected Outcome

 A fully functional task management system where tasks are dynamically loaded from **local storage**, tasks can be **added through a modal**, and the application **remains consistent** after refreshing the page.
 The code will be modular, well-documented, and easy to maintain, following best practices for JavaScript development.

+## Features

+-📌 Add new tasks with title, description, and status -🗃 Tasks automatically saved and loaded from localStorage -📂 Columns: "To Do", "Doing", "Done"
+-🧩 Modular JavaScript structure
+-📱 Fully responsive layout and modal behavior

+## Technologies Used

+Tech
+HTML5- 	Structure and layout
+CSS3	-Styling and responsive UI
+JavaScript-	Task logic & localStorage
+LocalStorage-	Data persistence
+Figma	-  UI design guide

+## Usage Example

+Clone or download the project:

+Click the + Add Task button in the top-right corner.
+Fill in the task details in the modal:
+Title
+Description
+Status (To Do, Doing, Done)
+Submit the form.
+The task will appear in the correct column and persist in localStorage.
+Refresh the page — your tasks will remain.